bakdata/quick/docs/docs/user/examples/real-time-monitoring.md

 The Kafka Streams application is written with our [streams-bootstrap library](https://github.com/bakdata/streams-bootstrap), which, among others, offers sensible defaults and reduces the required boilerplate code.
-Of course, you are not limited to simple aggregation.
-With Kafka Streams you can also build more advanced applications.
-One could for example build a predictive maintenance service with it.

 ## GraphQL schema

-Having the topics defined, we start by modeling the data required in the dashboard.
+After defining the topics, it is time to model the data required in the dashboard.
 Quick’s querying logic is built upon the data query language GraphQL.
-It allows us to create a global schema of our data and the supported operations.
+It allows you to create a global schema of our data and the supported operations.
-Subscriptions are one type of such operations, allowing us to consume real-time data updates of the data through WebSocket connections.
+Subscriptions are one type of such operations, allowing you to consume real-time data updates of the data through WebSocket connections.
 This is an exemplary GraphQL schema for live updates of the emitted status events.
 It contains a subscription operation called `statusUpdates` that is gets live updates of `Status`